maxwellhaydn/react-chess.js/README.md

 `Array`

-An array containing the moves that have been made so far in the game.
+An array containing the moves that have been made so far in the game, in standard algebraic notation.

 #### fen